GLOBAL MARKETS-U.S. shares rally while oil climbs, dollar dips

 By Sinéad Carew

-New York, Sept 12 (Reuters) - Wall Street indexes followed European shares higher on Monday even as oil prices climbed on supply concerns after investors were encouraged by news that Ukrainian forces had advanced against Russia in a war that has hurt the global economy.
+New York, Sept 12 (Reuters) - Wall Street equity indexes closed higher on Monday as some investors bet that August data would show easing U.S. inflation while others were encouraged by news that Ukraine had made progress against Russia in a war that has hurt the global economy.

-The U.S. dollar fell to its lowest level in about two weeks against a basket of currencies after recent strong gains a day ahead of closely watched consumer price data as central banks outside of the United States appeared increasingly hawkish.
+After falling to its lowest level in more than two weeks the dollar pared some losses against a basket of currencies a day ahead of the closely watched U.S. consumer price index data with some investors hoping slowing price increases will slow the Federal Reserve's aggressive interest rate hikes.

-U.S. Treasury yields eased as bond investors also awaited consumer price data although they were not expecting it to alter the Federal Reserve's plans for an aggressive interest rate hike as it tries to tame soaring inflation.
+U.S. Treasury yields, after falling earlier, were higher in afternoon trading as bond investors were also eagerly awaiting consumer price data.

-On Saturday, Moscow abandoned its main bastion in northeastern Ukraine, in a sudden collapse of one of the war's principal frontlines after Ukrainian forces made a rapid advance.
+Consumer price data due on Tuesday is expected to show headline inflation rose 8.1% year-over-year in August versus 8.5% in July.
+Core CPI, which exclude food and energy prices, is expected to show a rise of 6.1% versus 5.9% in July.

-Earlier MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS closed 0.9% higher, having bounced from a two-year low hit last week.
+European stocks had risen after Moscow on Saturday abandoned its main bastion in northeastern Ukraine, in a sudden collapse of one of its principal frontlines.

-In currencies, the euro reacted positively to Ukraine's advances, extending gains that started last week after a European Central Bank (ECB) rate hike announcement.
-Also Reuters reported that ECB policymakers see a growing risk they will have to raise their key interest rate to 2% or more to curb inflation despite a likely recession.
+In currencies, the euro also reacted positively to Ukraine's advances, extending gains that started last week after a European Central Bank (ECB) rate hike announcement.

 Sterling briefly fell to its lowest level since early 2021 against a robust euro on Monday, while news that Britain's economy grew less than expected in July highlighted a weak growth outlook.